jhap1982/giveituruguay/2023/2023-08-16 - Nickerson's Gardens Playground, Los Angeles, CA, USA/README.md

 4. Under the Bridge
 5. Californication
 6. Give It Away
-7. Outro Jam
+7. Win

 ## Notes

-> Surprise show at the grand opening of the playground.
-Jay Rock joined the band for the outro jam.
+> Surprise show at the grand opening event of the playground.
+Jay Rock joined the band for a cover of his song "Win".

 ## Media